MrRoy09/MrRoy09.github.io/source/about/index.md

 Documenting my explorations of `Compilers`, `Reverse Engineering`, `Windows Internals` and `Hardware Hacking`

-You may stumble upon an occasional post on Philosophy and Poetry
+You may stumble upon an occasional post exploring the Philosophy of Mind, Language and Morality.